Disclaimer: this won't get your specialist scout any better at scouting!

 - The skill system seems great at first glance but, like Oblivion’s, it forces you to awkwardly metagame just to build a decent character.

-© Post "How to level up companions – a practical guide" for game Mount & Blade 2.
+More about Mount & Blade 2Post: "How to level up companions – a practical guide" specifically for the game Mount & Blade 2.
+Other useful information about this game: